ak9886/Obsidian/Untitled.md

 - _Example:_ In Gauss elimination, the coefficient matrix is reduced to upper triangular form.21MAB202T-May-2024-QP.PDF+1​

-- Each answer is a single word, such as "upper triangular", "method of tangents", or "Lagrange’s interpolation formula".21MAB202T-May-2024-Answer-key.PDF​
+- Each answer is a single word, such as "upper triangular", "method of tangents", or "Lagrange’s interpolation formula"

 ---